itesdahl/RIFF220/README.md

 > [!NOTE]
-> This design is still in development.
-Stuff might still change.
+> This is work in progress.
+Details might change.

 ## Some key information the design and build: